About us

 Meet the individuals preserving the musical heritage of Mosul through their dedicated collections and stories.

-What is Maqam?
+What is Maqam

 Maqam is the system of melodic modes in the traditional shared musical culture of the MENA region and Central Asia.
 Iraqi Maqam is one of the oldest and most celebrated forms of Maqam culture.